-- a.
-The Employer shall not require an employee to exhaust their accrued paid leave prior to taking unpaid leave to which the employee is entitled under the federal, District of Columbia, or state Family and Medical Leave Acts. - b.
+The Employer shall not require an employee to exhaust their accrued paid leave prior to taking unpaid leave to which the employee is entitled under the federal, District of Columbia, or state Family and Medical Leave Acts.
+While the employee is on unpaid leave, vacation, sick, and compensatory leave will not be accrued.

 Any leave taken under any Family and Medical Leave Act and/or under the District of Columbia or a state Family and Medical Leave Act shall run concurrently with any paid leave taken.